hdechat/Seven-Day-Menu-Planner/README.md

 # 7-Day-Menu-Planner

 ### Overview
-7 Day Menu Planner fetches data from Edamam API and allows users to search and filter recipes, favorite recipes, and clicking to add to a 7 day menu plan.
+7 Day Menu Planner fetches data from Edamam API and allows users to search and filter recipes, favorite recipes, and click to add to a 7 day menu plan.
 Users can print out a grocery list that is automatically compiled as recipes are added to or deleted from the menu plan.
 Pages persist using local storage.

 ### Technologies
 React - Router - Redux - Saga - Jest - Enzyme